Support Page Content

 - Summarize what you've learned during your internship

 - Write a proposal (with the idea that you could present it to your supervisor) for how you would implement some sort of change or project that applies an economic concept to your organization.
 This is done with the idea that it will increase your organization's ability to operate well.

 In addition, your supervisor will be required to submit an evaluation of your work near the end of the semester.
 Internship Evaluation Form - Supervisor

 Full time faculty take turns advising so you will not be assigned to a particular advisor.
 Faculty do not have to be on campus in-between instruction schedules so there is not a way to walk in and see an advisor during the summer and winter breaks.
 Advising is done by appointment.
 These appointment times are chosen hours that the Advisors have set aside for their advising commitment for the week.
-Currently, there is no online appointment booking system available in our department.
-You will need to visit the department office in TAH 3028 and set up an appointment when the semester is in session.
+We now have an online appointment booking system available in our department.
+Go to the main Economics Webpage and click on Advising to choose a day/time to meet with an advisor.

 Tutoring is not available during the first week of the semester or during Finals week.
-Those interested in tutoring should contact Dr. Van Gaasbeck.
+Those interested in tutoring should contact Dr. Ta-Chen Wang.

 Tutoring is for Econ 1A and 1B content only.
 Located in TAH 3025.